CrowdStrike/aws-elastic-beanstalk-integration/README.md

 Congratulations!
 The sensor was successfully installed.

+>[!TIP]
-You can further confirm this by querying for your instance in the Falcon console.
+>You can further confirm this by querying for your instance in the Falcon console.

+### Other Deployment Options

+#### AWS SSM

+This method involves using AWS SSM distributor to deploy the Falcon sensor directly on the machine.
+An in depth guide can be found [in this repository](https://github.com/CrowdStrike/aws-ssm-distributor?tab=readme-ov-file)

+#### Baked in AMI

+This method involves creating custom AMIs with the Falcon sensor already installed using [EC2 Image Builder](https://aws.amazon.com/image-builder/), and using that AMI for your Elasticbeanstalk compute resources.
+An in depth guide can be found here *to-do: add documentation reference*